Clarifications

 - Example:

-- Instruction includes opportunities to build shapes on a geoboard as the teacher calls out defining attributes (i.e., “make a two-dimensional figure with three vertices”).
+- The teacher may call out a defining attribute that the students have been struggling with in class (i.e., “make a two-dimensional figure with three vertices”).
 After creating a correct figure, the teacher has students rotate the geoboard 90 degrees to see that it is still the same figure.

 - Example:

-- Teacher provides similar instruction from above but limits the amount and types of shapes students build on a geoboard (i.e., only build a square or triangle).
+- If students continue to struggle, the teacher may provide similar instruction from above but limits the amount and types of shapes students build on a geoboard (i.e., only build a square or triangle).

 Instructional Tasks